Guardians vs. Astros Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 62 hits with 17 doubles, two triples, nine home runs, 25 walks and 36 RBI.
+- Ramirez has 65 hits with 18 doubles, two triples, 10 home runs, 28 walks and 37 RBI.
 He's also stolen five bases.

-- Ramirez will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .227 with a double, three home runs, a walk and six RBI.
+- Ramirez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .381 with two doubles, four home runs, four walks and seven RBI.

 Ramírez Recent Games